anuket-project/anuket-specifications/doc/ref_impl/cntt-ri2/chapters/chapter04.md

 <a name="4.3"></a>
 ## 4.3 Installation of the Reference Implementation

-<a name="4.3.1"></a>
-### 4.3.1 Installation on Bare Metal Infratructure

 This section describes how to get started with RI-2 deployment on bare metal servers.
+The deployment is done using [Kuberef](https://gerrit.opnfv.org/gerrit/q/project:kuberef), which is a project that aims to deliver a reference implementation for Kubernetes based on the RA-2.

 For the host provisioning stage, a former OPNFV bare-metal provisioner XCI, now referred to as [Cloud Infra Automation Framework](https://docs.nordix.org/submodules/infra/engine/docs/user-guide.html#framework-user-guide) and hosted by Nordix Labs has been used in the host provisioning stage is used.
 This framework uses [Bifrost](https://docs.openstack.org/bifrost/latest/) for provisioning virtual and bare-metal hosts.
 It performs this automated deployment by using Ansible playbooks and [Ironic](https://docs.openstack.org/ironic/latest/).
 For Kubernetes provisioning, [Bare Metal Reference Architecture (BMRA)](https://builders.intel.com/docs/networkbuilders/container-bare-metal-for-2nd-generation-intel-xeon-scalable-processor.pdf) has been used.
 This framework uses scripts available on [Github](https://github.com/intel/container-experience-kits/tree/v2.1.0) (version v2.1.0).

+<a name="4.3.1"></a>
+### 4.3.1 Installation on Bare Metal Infratructure

+Start by cloning the Kuberef repository.
+Before you are able to run the installer some prerequisites must be installed.
+Details and installation steps can be found in `docs/release/installation/deployment-guide.rst`.

 Before initiating a deployment, two configuration templates, referred to as POD Descriptor File (PDF) and Installer Descriptor File (IDF) in OPNFV terminology need to be defined under `hw_config/<vendor>`.
 Both PDF and IDF files are modeled as YAML schema.